The Lord has asked us to walk through the darkness of mortality, but He also provides flashes of light to grow our faith and reveal the way.

-We can safely travel life’s journey by relying on the maps of the scriptures, the words of the living prophets, and the compass of the Holy Ghost.
-God’s plan and desire is that all be successful in reaching their destination.
-Rise up and qualify for your heritage and destiny.
-You can do it!
+We can safely travel life’s journey by relying on the maps of the scriptures and the words of the living prophets and the compass of the Holy Ghost.
+God’s plan and desire is that we all successfully reach our destination.

 Political philosophy professor Jean Bethke Elshtain, citing C.S.
 Lewis, warns against tampering with our definition of what is human and deserving of life.